TritonDataCenter/manatee-state-machine/ephemeral_only.md

 ```

 Since there are a sufficient number of zk nodes to form a quorum and the sync
-was "up to date", the sync takes over as primary, C is chosen as sync and D
+was "up to date", B takes over as primary, C is chosen as sync and B starts
-attempts to start slaving from C.  The network is so flaky, though, that D
+taking writes.
+The network is still flaky, though, so D isn't able to notice
-doesn't get writes from C.  The new primary happily start accepting writes:
+that B has taken over as primary, and tries in vain to keep slaving from C:
 ```
   DC 1     DC 2  |  DC 3
   ----     ----  |  ----